Search

 What is worm technology?

-Worm technology is based on a worm screw meshing with a worm wheel to transmit motion and torque.
-The screw resembles a helical gear and engages with the teeth of the wheel, creating a high reduction ratio in a compact space.
-Worm drives are used when a high reduction ratio and self-locking capability are required.
+Worm technology is based on a worm screw meshing with a gear to transmit motion and torque.
+The threads of the worm engage with the teeth of the gear, creating a high reduction ratio in a compact space.
+Worm drives are used when a high reduction ratio and shock-load capacity is required.

 What are the advantages of worm gear drives?